Convex-Dev/design/docs/tutorial/convex-lisp/lisp-guide.md

 ## Lisp expressions

-All Lisp code is contructed from expressions, which can be evaluated to get a resulting value (or maybe an error, if something went wrong...).
+All Lisp code is constructed from expressions, which can be evaluated to get a resulting value (or maybe an error, if something went wrong...).
 The classic Lisp expression is a list enclosed in parentheses `(...)` where the first element of the list is the function to be called and the following elemenst are the arguments.
 So to add two numbers with the `+` function you would do something like:

 ```clojure
 (+ 2 3)